 Unfortunately in my 33 years in the industry, I still have yet to find such a product – it takes constant regular repetitive daily care to actually achieve any results, plus some highly active regular facial treatments.

-A few years ago they were introduced with great excitement, claiming to regenerate the skin, achieving significant anti-ageing effects.
-To many this sounded quite scary, but to most, it sounded like a solution!
-Encouraged by promises of younger looking skin, we have lapped up stem cell research in beauty ever since, putting more money in the cosmetic company’s pockets.
+A few years ago they were introduced with great excitement, claiming to regenerate the skin, achieving significant anti-aging effects.
+To many, this sounded quite scary, but to most, it sounded like a solution!
+Encouraged by promises of younger-looking skin, we have lapped up stem cell research in beauty ever since, putting more money in the cosmetic company’s pockets.

 Biochemist Danne Montague-King founder of DMK skincare, says that “the latest variety of stem cell therapy hoaxes that have abounded for a few years now, and despite enormous testing and research to the contrary, have flourished”.
 Hoaxes being the operative word!

 Founder of Zelens skincare, plastic surgeon and internationally renowned expert in the field of skin cancer and skin ageing, Dr Marko Lens says “Stem cell technology used in medicine is completely different from the stem cell technology used in cosmetics.”

 “First of all let’s define the word ‘stem cell’.
 In human physiology: stem cells are pluripotent cells with high self-renewal capacity and multi-lineage differentiation ability.
 This means that the stem cell can be developed in any kind of cell of the body,” points out Lens.

 “In the epidermis of the skin specifically there are so-called epidermal stem cells located in basal layer of epidermis, sebaceous gland and hair follicle bulge region.
 They are essential for skin repair and regeneration.
 However, they are highly sensitive (vulnerable) to external factors.
 In medicine however, human stem cells are harvested from the tissues and grown in special cultures and then used -injected in to the body-tissues.”